 Statistician John Tukey used to say: “Exploratory data analysis can never be the whole story, but nothing else can serve as the foundation stone”.
 His statement highlights the importance of organizing, plotting, and summarizing a data set before starting any modeling.
 This initial exploration allows one to gain intuition about interesting patterns, and definitely guides the next modeling phase.

-Within an EDA context, one would compute the Pearson correlation between each pair of variables and apply a relatively simple reasoning: variables with high positive or negative correlation should be interpreted as being related to each other.
+Within an EDA context, you would compute the Pearson correlation between each pair of variables and apply a relatively simple reasoning: variables with high positive or negative correlation should be interpreted as being related to each other.
 One drawback of the Pearson correlation is that it is a linear measure, that is, it measures the linear dependencies between any two variables.

 Mutual information measures the amount of information that one random variable contains about another one.
 In other words, it is the reduction in the uncertainty of one variable due to the knowledge of the other.
 Since it does not assume any property of the dependence between variables, such as linearity or continuity, it can detect dependencies that would otherwise be invisible to the Pearson correlation.
-Technically, mutual information (MI) is defined as the relative entropy between the joint distribution, , and the product distribution
+Technically, mutual information (MI) is the relative entropy between the joint distribution, , and the product distribution

-The equation below should clarify this point:
+The equation below clarifies this point:

 Like the correlation matrix, the MI matrix contains all pairwise mutual information values between the input variables.